where anything is possible

 Finished Bodas de sangre at the Huerta de San Vicente.

-General Sanjurjo attempts insurrection against the Republic.
+General Sanjurjo's failed attempt at insurrection against the Republic.